UNDERSTANDING THE WORLD

 At our school, we foster a welcoming, collaborative environment where students feel confident to explore, persevere, and grow.
 We encourage independence, decision-making, and mutual support, helping children develop both socially and emotionally.
 Our approach values effort as much as achievement, promoting self-care, personal responsibility, and respect for themselves, others, and the world around them.

 The curriculum is carefully developed within the recommendations of the National Curriculum for England.
-In the Early Years School your child will begin with the Pre-Nursery class and then attend Nursery, Pre-Reception class, and finally the Reception class.
-In the Early Years School, each class is staffed with a qualified Teacher and a full-time Learning Support Assistant (LSA).
-In Pre-Nursery and Nursery, there is a Teacher supported by two assistants, while in Pre-Reception and Reception, each class has a Teacher and one assistant.
+In the Early Years School your child will begin with Pre-Nursery and then attend Nursery, Pre-Reception, and finally Reception.
+In the Early Years School, each class is staffed with a qualified Teacher and at least one full-time Learning Support Assistant (LSA).
+In Pre-Nursery and Nursery, there is a Teacher supported by two LSAs, while in Pre-Reception and Reception, each class has a Teacher and one LSA.
 Teachers provide a range of activities appropriate to their students’ abilities and backgrounds.
 A carefully integrated, broad and balanced curriculum provides a sound basis for learning, starting with the core areas of literacy and numeracy.
 The Early Years School Curriculum is completed in four years starting at Pre-Nursery and ending with Reception.

 Early Years Curriculum

-The Early Years School is registered with the Ministry of Education, Sport and Youth in Cyprus as a “different type” school.
-Students may join the School provided they have reached the age of 2, before 1st September of the school year, where they learn through play in a caring and friendly environment.
+Students learn through play in a caring and friendly environment.
 In our Early Years School, English is the language of instruction and students learn to develop manual dexterity and motor skills.
 They also learn letter and number recognition, sorting and grouping, as well as enhancing their knowledge and understanding of the world in which they live.
 By Reception, skills involved within the areas of learning such as reading or mathematics are further developed and students’ social skills are enhanced.
 The staff ensure that there is a wide variety and balance of activities within a happy, enjoyable, orderly and stimulating setting.

 Foundations of Learning Through Play in a Nurturing Environment